Common Questions about Application Dependencies

 Application dependencies occur when technology components, applications, networks, storage, and servers rely on one another to deliver functionality and when changes made to one element are likely to impact the other.

-How does application dependency mapping work?
+How does ADM work?

 There are two standard types of application mapping solutions:

-Agent-based application mapping solutions: These solutions require you to install a third-party solution on your computers and servers to create a map of all applications, and therefore include the risks inherent in giving access to third parties.
+Agent-based application mapping tools: These solutions require you to install a third-party solution on your computers and servers to create a map of all applications, and therefore include the risks inherent in giving access to third parties.
 They can also impact your computer’s performance, slowing it down or causing the battery to burn out faster.

 Active/scheduled scans: Another option is to schedule scans at specific time intervals in which the system sends pings to network devices and creates a map from the responses.
 The scans impact latency and performance, so they cannot be conducted on an ongoing basis.
 Therefore, they only give you a window into your IT ecosystem, and you discover only the things that happen during the time of the scan.